weijuey/tp/docs/UserGuide.md

 layout: page title: User Guide
 ---

-d'Intérieur is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+d'Intérieur is a **desktop app for interior designers to manage their contacts and projects, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, d'Intérieur can get your contact management tasks done faster than traditional GUI apps.

+If you utilize other online applications for interior designing and lack a centralized, robust, and efficient customer management tool, this application will be able to meet your needs.

+In this user guide, we will work you through the basic use cases and commands of the application, so that you can quickly get started and make full of use of what the application has to offer.

 * Table of Contents {:toc}